philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-Facebook disliked writing 2x code
+Facebook disliked writing 2x code.

-1x for FQL
+- 1x for FQL
-1x for RESTish
+- 1x for RESTish

-Wanted one API that covered both uses
+Wanted one API that covered both uses.

 ---